Behold the future and marvel

 The molecular age hits oil.
 New, improved refining technologies will vastly increase the thermal efficiency of the combustion process and leave much less waste behind.
 Heavy fuels will be treated at the molecular level and become cleaner than today’s diesel.
 The pathways for the creation of those fuels will not be thermal or chemical; they will be physical and molecular doing away with expensive and inefficient reformation processes.

 At 20 USD a barrel, all those technologies were not commercially interesting.
-Nobody invested money in R&D necessary to unlock the still vast potential of oil and gas.
-The current high price environment for hydrocarbons is the best amplifier for all those trends.
+Nobody invested money in the R&D necessary to unlock the still vast potential of oil and gas.
+The current high-price environment for hydrocarbons is the best amplifier for all those trends.
 Some of them have been decades in the making.
 Today they reach for the stars and some will undoubtedly get them.

-I have said in a couple speeches that I expect the equivalent of Apple, of Microsoft, of Google, of Facebook, to be created in the energy world now or very soon from now.
+I have said in a couple of speeches that I expect the equivalent of Apple, Microsoft, Google, and Facebook, to be created in the energy world now or very soon from now.
 It will look insignificant when it gets born but it will blast the world.
 We can only speculate about what the world will look like in 2022 and 2032 and I will repeatedly do so on this blog.
 One thing though is certain.
 It won’t feel like Kansas anymore.

 Leave a Reply